 MCP Server

-The world's first astrology MCP server.
+The native first-party astrology MCP server.
 Integrate Vedika directly with Semantic Kernel or other AI agent frameworks for .NET.

 30 Languages